-No unintended gaps in the building envelope that allow air to leak in or out of the building and no cold drafts coming in through the building envelope.
+With airtight construction, there are no unintended gaps in the building envelope that allow air to leak in or out of the building or cold drafts to come in through the building envelope.

 Blower Door Test